tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

   <figcaption>Greyscale conversion using the averaged formula.</figcaption>
 </figure>

-The result is satisfactory, although there is room for improvement -- most notably, the <span style="color:#63F">purple</span> and <span style="color:#09F">blue</span> bands of the rainbow appear in the same shade of grey.
+The result is satisfactory, although there's room for improvement -- most notably, the <span style="color:#63F">purple</span> and <span style="color:#09F">blue</span> bands of the rainbow appear in the same shade of grey.
 This is, in some cases, unavoidable.
 After all, each RGB channel has 256 (0-255) levels, and as there are three, that's 16,777,216 (256 × 256 × 256) possible colours to be converted to just 256 possible greys.
 As a case in point, here's the math behind how the purple and blue land up the same:

 * The <span style="color:#63F">purple</span> RGB value is `rgb(102,51,255)`, so
   `(102 + 51 + 255) ÷ 3 = 136`